Table of Contents

 The Moraine Park Discovery Center provides educational exhibits and information about the park’s natural and cultural history, as well as its wildlife and plants.
 Visitors can also attend ranger-led programs and talks, watch wildlife from the viewing area, and learn about the park’s ongoing research and conservation efforts.
 The center is a significant starting point for those interested in exploring the park and gaining a deeper understanding of its unique ecosystems and habitats.

-Note: A timed entry permit will be required for the Bear Lake Road Corridor, which includes the entire corridor, as well as access to the rest of the park.
-This reservation period will be from 5 a.m. to 6 p.m.
+Note: A timed-entry permit is required for the Bear Lake Road Corridor, which covers the entire corridor and provides access to the rest of the park.
+Permits are valid for 5 a.m. to 6 p.m.

-The corridor features several prominent attractions, including the Bear Lake Trailhead, which provides access to several hiking trails in the area, including the famous hike to Dream Lake and Emerald Lake.
-Other popular attractions along the corridor include the Moraine Park Museum, the Glacier Basin Campground, and the Sprague Lake Picnic Area.
+he corridor is home to the Bear Lake Trailhead, which is the major gateway for various hikes that can be completed in the area.
+One of which is the well-known hike to Dream Lake and Emerald Lake.
+Besides these, the most visited places within the corridor are the Moraine Park Museum, the Glacier Basin Campground, and the Sprague Lake Picnic Area.

 Must-do #5: Bear Lake Nature Trail at the End of the Road